minprog/exercises/writing/strings/index.md

 ## Taboo (extra)

 Using the word 'cat' is taboo.
 Write a program that replaces the word 'cat' from the user input to 'dog'.
+Even better, 'Cat' becomes 'Dog', with casing left intact!

     $ ./taboo
     Type something: The Cheshire Cat is the cat of the Duchess.